Welcome to Crediton Town Council

 The town council has to set a budget with which to pay for the services it provides and its support for local agencies, charities and groups who enhance the lives of Kirtonians.
 The Council's budget, or precept, forms part of every household's Council Tax, albeit just a small part.
 Councillors try to keep the burden of taxation as low as possible and to spend wisely because we realise we are spending your money and you expect good value.

-The Town Clerk, Assistant Town Clerk and members of the Town Council are here to serve you, so if you have any issues or ideas on how to improve the town get in touch with one of us and even if your suggestion or comment is rightly the responsibility of another authority we will ensure your comment is passed on.
+The Town Clerk, Assistant to the Town Clerk & Mayor and members of the Town Council are here to serve you, so if you have any issues or ideas on how to improve the town get in touch with one of us and even if your suggestion or comment is rightly the responsibility of another authority we will ensure your comment is passed on.